geeknik/my-awesome-stars/topics.md

 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [prompt-security/ps-fuzz](https://github.com/prompt-security/ps-fuzz) - Make your GenAI Apps Safe & Secure :rocket: Test & harden your system prompt
 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
-- [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
+- [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
-[NeurIPS 2024
+[NeurIPS 2024]
 - [mxyng/discollama](https://github.com/mxyng/discollama) - Run an AI-powered Discord bot from the comfort of your laptop.
 - [ScrapeGraphAI/Scrapegraph-ai](https://github.com/ScrapeGraphAI/Scrapegraph-ai) - Python scraper based on AI
 - [ANG13T/payload-wizard](https://github.com/ANG13T/payload-wizard) - AI assistant that utilizes GPT language models to interpret and generate cybersecurity payloads 🪄